Estimation and Inference of Extremal Quantile Treatment Effects for Heavy-Tailed Distributions

-Lemma~\ref{lemma:hill_extreme_quantiles} (as well as the following main result Theorem~\ref{thm:hill_extreme_qte}) allows that $n p_n \to 0$, but it cannot converge to zero arbitrarily fast because of $\log(n p_n) = o(\sqrt{k})$.
+Lemma~\ref{lemma:hill_extreme_quantiles} (and the main result Theorem~\ref{thm:hill_extreme_qte}) allows that $n p_n \to 0$, but it cannot converge to zero arbitrarily fast as $\log(n p_n) = o(\sqrt{k})$.
 This is reasonable since it means that there are limitations on how far the extrapolation can be pushed.
-The other rate condition $n p_n = o(k)$ is also natural since we are interested in the case where $p_n$ converge to $0$ much faster than $\tau_n$.
+The other rate condition $n p_n = o(k)$ is also natural since we are interested in the case where $p_n$ converges to $0$ much faster than $\tau_n$.
 These rate conditions are standard \citep[see, e.g.,][]{de2007extreme}.

-We already know from Theorem~\ref{thm:hill} that the causal Hill estimator is asymptotically normal, thus to show asymptotic normality of the extremal QTE estimator $\wh{\delta}(1-p_n)$ in \eqref{ExtremeQTEestimator}, the only remaining difficulty is that $\wh{Q}_1(1-p_n)$ and $\wh{Q}_0(1-p_n)$ can have different normalizing factors and convergence rates.
-This is problematic if the ratio of the normalizing factors oscillates. \cite{zhang2018extremal} encountered the same issue, and he followed the idea from \cite{chernozhukov2005iv} to construct a feasible normalizing factor under the assumption that the ratio of normalizing factors converges.
-We proceed similarly in this paper.
+We already know from Theorem~\ref{thm:hill} that the causal Hill estimator is asymptotically normal.
+Thus, to show asymptotic normality of the extremal QTE estimator $\wh{\delta}(1-p_n)$ in \eqref{ExtremeQTEestimator}, the only remaining difficulty is that $\wh{Q}_1(1-p_n)$ and $\wh{Q}_0(1-p_n)$ can have different normalizing factors and convergence rates.
+This is problematic if the ratio of the normalizing factors oscillates. \cite{zhang2018extremal} encountered the same issue, and he followed the idea from \cite{chernozhukov2011inference} to construct a feasible normalizing factor under the assumption that the ratio of normalizing factors converges.
+We proceed similarly.
 Specifically, based on Lemma \ref{lemma:hill_extreme_quantiles}, we introduce the following normalizing factor